Automating your social publishing

 Users report that they get no joy using this script on GoDaddy hosting.

-/usr/local/bin/php is the path to your PHP CLI executable and /home/USER/webroot is the absolute path to your web site's root.
+/usr/local/bin/php is the path to your PHP CLI executable and /home/USER/webroot is the absolute path to your website's root.
 You can get this information from your host.

-In order to give some examples, we will assume that your PHP CLI binary is located in
+To give some examples, we will assume that your PHP CLI binary is located in

-/usr/local/bin/php - a common setting among hosts - and that your web site's root is located at
+/usr/local/bin/php - a common setting among hosts - and that your website's root is located at

 - Most hosts do not impose a time limit on scripts running from the command-line.
 If your host does and the limit is less than the required time to publish from your site, the job will fail.

 - This script is not meant to run from a web interface.
-If your host only provides access to the CGI or FastCGI PHP binaries, autotweetstartcronjob.php will not work with them.
+If your host only provides access to the CGI or FastCGI PHP binaries, perfect-publisher-cronjob.php will not work with them.
 The solution to this issue is tied to the time constraint detailed above.

 - Some servers do not fully support this publishing method.
-The usual symptoms will be a job which starts but is intermittently or consistently aborted in mid-process without any further error messages and no indication of something going wrong.
+The usual symptoms will be a job that starts but is intermittently or consistently aborted in mid-process without any further error messages and no indication of something going wrong.
 In such a case, trying running the publishing or feeds import from the back-end of your site will work properly.